jerry81/leetcode/README.md

 - 648 for UNION, constant string, "merging" columns into a single column
 - see 690 for LIKE (reg expD), CASE WHEN ELSE END

+- see 696 for timestamp extract year
+  - also joining a subquery

 ## RUST TILs

 - String is for mutable